Maradox/osmdroid-wiki/How-to-build-OsmDroid-from-source.md

-# Building OsmDroid from the command line
+# Building osmdroid from the command line
-Osmdroid's current, authoritative, build environment is with Maven.
+osmdroid's current, authoritative, build environment is with Maven.
 We also maintain Gradle build files to make life a bit easier with Android Studio.
-Unfortunately, not all of the Maven projects have been migrated over to Gradle, such as the integration tests.
+As of Jan 2015, all of the Maven projects have been migrated over to Gradle.
+This means you can build the whole thing with Maven or Gradle.

 ## Building with Maven
  * Download the latest Android SDK and update the packages.
 The command line build requires the **Google-Play-Services** package.